 \subsubsection{\textbf{Participants who used PolicyCraft found it easier to understand why people agreed or disagreed with each other.}}

-In the post-study survey, participants rated their agreement or disagreement with the five statements listed in Appendix \ref{sec:poststudysurvey} on a scale of 1 to 7.
-Among these five statements, we observe that participants who used PolicyCraft provided significantly higher ratings regarding whether they could \textit{``easily understand why people agree or disagree with each other,''} controlling for between-class differences $F(1,65) = 8.08, p<0.01$, as shown in Figure~\ref{fig:post_study_rating_understanding}.
+In the post-study survey, participants rated their agreement, on a 7-point scale, with each of five statements about their experiences in collaborative policy design (see Appendix \ref{sec:poststudysurvey}).
+As shown in Figure~\ref{fig:post_study_rating_understanding}, we observe that participants who used PolicyCraft provided significantly higher ratings regarding whether they could \textit{``easily understand why people agree or disagree with each other''}, controlling for between-class differences ($p<0.01$, see Appendix \ref{sec:likert_data_analysis} for further details on our regression model\footnote{In Appendix \ref{sec:likert_data_analysis}, we present results from both a linear and an ordinal regression.
+The appropriateness of using ordinal versus linear regression for the analysis of Likert scale data has been a subject of wide debate, with recent scholarship showing that each approach has complementary benefits and drawbacks~\cite{robitzsch2020ordinal}.
+Our reported findings are robust to the choice of ordinal or linear regression.}).
 This result suggests that participants who used PolicyCraft found it easier to understand each other's perspectives during the process of iteratively developing policies, which may have contributed to greater consensus and support for policies observed during voting.
 As a participant reported in the post-study survey: \textit{``We can argue over cases and everyone's comment is clearly visible.
 The voting system provides a clear way for people to share opinion towards a specific case/policy.
 The voting system along with the comments makes the agreements/disagreements very clear.''}